Captain Safari: A World Engine with Pose-Aligned 3D Memory: Captain Safari

-We then perform cross-attention from \(Q_t\) to the encoded memory \(\tilde X^{\text{mem}}\), and take the subset of tokens in \(Y_t\) corresponding to the learnable queries as the retrieved world tokens which form a pose-aligned world feature for time \(t\).
+which form a pose-aligned world tokens for time \(t\).
 During training, a linear head maps \(w_t\) back to the original memory space to reconstruct the target memory tokens at the query pose.
 Stacking multiple retrieval blocks iteratively refines both the queries and the retrieved tokens, enabling the model to softly route each query pose to the most relevant subset of past observations, instead of relying on a rigid temporal neighborhood or a single nearest frame.

 \textbf{Memory-conditioned DiT.} For a given target clip time step \(\mathcal{T}\), the retriever consumes \(\mathcal{M}_{\text{local}}\) and the query pose \(p_t\) and outputs a pose-aligned set of world tokens \( w_{t} \in \mathbb{R}^{M \times d_m}, \) which summarize the static local world relevant to this segment.
 These tokens are mapped into the DiT hidden space by the memory embedding MLP